fwilhelmi/batch_service_queue_simulator/README.md

 # README #

-This repository contains a batch service queue simulator written in C/C++, which has been used to validate the blockchain delay model proposed in [ADD reference].
+This repository contains a batch service queue simulator written in C/C++, which has been used to validate the blockchain delay model proposed in Wilhelmi, F., & Giupponi, L. (2021).
+Discrete-Time Analysis of Wireless Blockchain Networks. arXiv preprint arXiv:2104.05586.

 ### Authors ###